 What happens if my child needs extra support?

-We are fortunate to have a well-resourced Learning Support team, coordinated by our SENDCo Mrs Wiseman.
-We have a large number of Learning Support Assistants who work in a variety of classes.
+We are fortunate to have a well-resourced Learning Support team, coordinated by our SENDCo.
+We have a large number of Teaching Assistants who work in a variety of classes.
 All work is routinely differentiated to meet the range of abilities of our children so that they are all able to access the curriculum.

 Our specialist staff give one-to-one targeted support to pupils to help them make progress.
-We also have a specialist dyslexia teacher who provides lessons for some of our pupils and undertakes assessments if necessary.
+We also have specialist dyslexia teachers who provide lessons for some of our pupils and undertake assessments if necessary.

 What are lunches like?